 Firstly, why are there special mortgages for teachers?

-Teaching is generally a very secure profession, which brings a regular and guaranteed income, making it more likely that lenders will want to offer you a mortgage.
+Teaching is generally a secure profession, bringing in regular, guaranteed income, making it likely that lenders will want to offer teachers mortgages.

 However, many teachers are on temporary contracts, making it difficult to get a mortgage.
-Some specialist lenders recognise this, and offer mortgages for teachers, without permanent contracts, when other lenders won’t.
+Some specialist lenders recognise this and offer mortgages for supply teachers when other lenders won’t.

-You might think that this is all good news, and rush to look for providers who deal specifically with teachers.
-However, I would avoid jumping in too quickly.
-Some lenders may offer specific mortgages for teachers, but these may, or may not, be competitive in comparison to the rest of the market.
+You might think that this is all good news, and rush to look for providers who deal specifically with teachers mortgages.

-To buy your house as cheaply as possible there are a few things to consider.
+To buy your house as cheaply as possible there are many considerations.

 - put down as big a deposit as you can